 Spray-Wall Dynamics of High-Pressure Impinging Combustion 2019-01-0067

-The fuel spray impingement on the piston head and/or chamber has frequently occurred in IC engines especially the small size ones with high injection pressure.
-The impingement plays a key role in combustion since it affects the air-fuel mixing process and leads to more emission due to deviated air-fuel ratio.
-In this study, the impinging combustion has been experimentally investigated to understand the mechanism and dynamics of spray-wall interaction.
-The experiments were performed in a constant volume combustion chamber over a wide range of ambient conditions, the ambient temperature was varied from 800 to 1000 K and ambient gas oxygen was varied from15% to 21%.
-Diesel was injected at the injection pressure of 150 MPa into ambient gas at a density of 22.8 kg/m3 and impinged on a surface at 523 K. The natural luminosity technique was applied in the experiment to explore the impinging combustion process using a Photron high-speed camera from two different views (bottom and side).
+The fuel spray impingement on the piston head and/or chamber often occurs in compact IC engines.
+The impingement plays one of the key roles in combustion because it affects the air-fuel mixing process.
+In this study, the impinged combustion has been experimentally investigated to understand the mechanism and dynamics of flame-wall interaction.
+The experiments were performed in a constant volume combustion chamber over a wide range of ambient conditions.
+The ambient temperature was varied from 800 K to 1000 K and ambient gas oxygen was varied from 15% to 21%.
+Diesel fuel was injected with an injection pressure of 150 MPa into ambient gas at a density of 22.8 kg/m3.
+The natural luminosity technique was applied in the experiments to explore the impinged combustion process.
+High-speed images were taken using a high-speed camera from two different views (bottom and side).
 An in-house Matlab program was used to post-process the images.
-The most reactive region was found based on the local luminosity intensity to define the potential soot generated region.
-The effect of air entrainment on the flame propagation was investigated by studying the curvature of the flame outer boundary.
-In addition, to quantify the heat transfer through the impinged plate more clearly, the effects of flame impingement on transient heat flux to the wall were investigated.
-The heat transfer from the impinged wall to flame and ambient air resulted in the relatively cool flame, leading to soot formation.
-Further, to better understand the impingement behavior, different governing combustion modes (premixed and diffusion) in impinging combustion were studied.
-After comparing the heat release rate with free spray combustion, the effect of impingement on the heat release rate was observed and a new combustion model which explains the mechanism of impinged spray combustion is defined based on the observation.
+The potential region of soot formation was found on the impinging plate based on the strength of local soot luminosity.
+The effect of air entrainment on the flame propagation was investigated by studying the curvature of the flame outer boundary when flame impingement.
+Further, the apparent heat release rate (aHRR) was measured during flame impingement and the governing combustion modes (premixed and diffusion) in the impinged combustion were discussed.